-A Guide For Everything You Need To Know To Walk Old Way
+Everything You Need To Know To Walk Old Way from Southampton to Canterbury

-The Online Guide has been created using the BPT’s expertise and the knowledge of our dedicated team of volunteer route testers.
-We are proud of this guide as it is now, but we see it as a collaborative project, which will expand and transform as more pilgrims (like you!) walk it, providing feedback and updates on the route.
+Created using the BPT’s expertise and the knowledge of our volunteer route testers.
+This great guide will expand and transform as more pilgrims (like you!) walk it, providing feedback and updates on the route.

-For each section of the guide, pilgrims will find:
+For each stage of the guide, pilgrims will find:

-While Old Way is not yet waymarked, the following resources provide pilgrims with all that they will need to navigate the route…
+The following resources provide pilgrims with all that they will need…

-- Google Mapping, locating holy places, accommodation, food stops, and more along the route.
+- Google Maps for each section: locating holy places, accommodation, food stops, and more along the route.

 Of course, you can also purchase hard copies of the OS 1:25K Explorer Maps if you prefer to navigate without a phone.

-- The BPT have identified, wherever possible, food and accommodation offerings for various budgets and inclinations for each section of the route
+- Various budgets and inclinations for each section of the route

-- We encourage pilgrims to consider the environment when planning their journeys to and from Old Way.
-Public transport links are indicated at the beginning and end of each section, for those who do not wish to undertake the entire Old Way route in one continuous journey
+- Public transport links are indicated at the beginning and end of each section, for those who do not wish to undertake the entire Old Way route in one continuous journey.

 - From ancient churches to thousand-year old Mulberry Trees, each section’s Google Map is full of holy places